lennartpollvogt/moff-cli/moff_prompt/moff_default_prompt.md

 - `moff tree --no-check` - Display tree without running validation (faster)

 ### Configuration
-- `moff init` - Create default `settings.json` configuration file
+- The `settings.json` configuration file is created automatically on first run if not present
-- `moff init --force` - Overwrite existing configuration
+- Default settings are used when no configuration file exists

 ## Key Concepts